aws-samples/robocarrally/README.md

 Modify the TOPIC to reflect your AWS IoT Topic.

+IAM Policy can be used for training a model using Amazon SageMaker using training data on S3.
+This allows a docker container to be from Amazon ECR to train the model.

 ## License

 This library is licensed under the Apache 2.0 License.